Call for entries for the 2020 Young Investigator Award will open soon.

 Call for entries for the Young Investigator Award 2020 will open soon.

 - Applicants must be currently-enrolled graduate students or postdoctoral fellows within 5 years of gaining their PhD (excluding parental leave) and should be primarily responsible for the research described.

 - Applicants agree to presenting their results / data at the Brainbox Initiative Conference and other meetings as deemed appropriate for the ongoing promotion of the student in relation to the Brainbox Initiative and its aims.

 - All applicants must be first or second author on at least one peer-reviewed paper relevant to the field.

 Applications should clearly and concisely describe current research, which demonstrates direct relevance to the practical application of non-invasive brain stimulation and imaging techniques.

 The applicant’s supervisor should also send a letter that confirms the enrolment or postdoctoral status of the applicant along with details of the applicant’s contribution to the research.

 To submit an entry for the Young Investigator Award, applicants are asked to clearly and concisely describe a current research project which demonstrates direct relevance to the practical application of non-invasive brain stimulation and imaging techniques.
 This application should be supported by a letter from your supervisor confirming your enrolment or postdoctoral status, along with details of your contribution to the described research.

 A panel of key opinion leaders within the field, the Brainbox Initiative Scientific Committee, from a range of universities will judge the entries.

-The 2019 call for entries is now closed.
+The 2020 call for entries will open soon.